utdata/icj-cli-tools/lectures/UsingNotebooks.md

 `$ jupyter notebook`

 This will start a Jupyter Notebooks server and throw you into a browser window.
 It will look something like the image below.
 Go under "New" and select **Bash**.
+(Windows users might have to use Python, then start each cell with `%% bash`.)

 ![notebook-start.png](../images/notebook-start.png)